aplteam/Cider/docs/Cider-API-Reference.md

 Niladic function that returns the path to the file that is used by Cider to manage alias names and their paths.

+## GetCiderGlobalConfigFileContent

+Reads Cider's global configuration file and returns a namespace with the settings if there is such a file.
+If there  is not, `⍬` is returned.

+The global configuration file is optional.
+If it exists it will hold user preferences.

+## GetCiderGlobalConfigFilename

+Returns the name of Cider's global configuration file.

+## GetCiderGlobalConfigHomeFolder

+Returns the folder that hosts Cider's global configuration file.

+On Windows, this is typically `C:/Users/<⎕AN>/.cider/`

+## GetCiderGlobalConfigFileContent

+Niladic function that returns the contents of the file returned by the `GetCidersConfigFilename` function as a namespace with variables.

+The file might not exist, or be empty.
+In either case the function returns `⍬`.

+For the time being the file may define `ExecuteAfterProjectOpen`.

 ## GetMyUCMDsFolder

 Niladic function that returns the path to the `MyUCMDs/` folder.

 Note that this folder is created under Windows by the Dyalog installation routine, but not on other platforms.

+## GetNuGetDependencies

+Takes a namespace generated from a Cider project's configuration file as right argument and either `development` of `development_dev` as left argument.

+Returns either the value of `nuget` in the given branch or an empty vector if `nuget` is not defined.

 ## GetProgramFilesFolder